aashujat/my_vault/New Vault/JAVA8/Function.md

 ---|---|---
 1 | To implement conditional checks We should go for predicate | To perform certain operation And to return some result we Should go for function.
 2 | Predicate can take one type Parameter which represents Input argument type .Predicate<T> | Function can take 2 type Parameters.
 First one represent input argument type and Second one represent return Type.
 Function<T,R>
-3 | Predicate interface defines only one method called test() | 6Function interface defines only one Method called apply().
+3 | Predicate interface defines only one method called test() | Function interface defines only one Method called apply().
 4 | public boolean test(T t) | public R apply(T t)
 5 | Predicate can return only boolean value. | Function can return any type of value